ferrocene/ferrocene/ferrocene/doc/glossary.rst

        A stream of characters that represent the text of a Rust program in order to produce lexical elements.

+   Linker driver

+       An external linker or system C compiler used to locate system-specific C libraries needed to link executables and shared libraries.

    LLVM IR Generation
        Translates the MIR into LLVM IR.